 Ahh, the dreaded teenager years.
-Parenting can sure be a thankless job as your teens test their limits but it is an important job and one that they need you to do more than ever as they begin to face the challenges of becoming an adult.
-That is why I am so excited to share an excerpt on how to encourage perseverance in teens from Rebecca Deurlein’s new book called, “What a Top Teacher Wishes You Knew About Helping Your Kid Succeed“.
+Parenting can sure be a thankless job as your teens test their limits.
+However, it is an important job and one that they need you to do more than ever.
+After all, they are facing the challenges of becoming an adult.
+That is why I am so excited to share an excerpt on how to encourage perseverance in teens.
+It is from Rebecca Deurlein’s new book called, “What a Top Teacher Wishes You Knew About Helping Your Kid Succeed”.

-Rebecca Deurlein is qualified for sharing information on parenting teenagers because she has a doctorate in educational leadership, served as a well-respected high school teacher for 16 years, and she raised two children who are now successful young adults, living independently.
-I asked her to share with us the section of her book about how to encourage perseverance for kids and teenagers because I think this is so important to helping them accomplish goals in life.
+Rebecca Deurlein is qualified for sharing information on parenting teenagers because she has a doctorate in educational leadership.
+She also served as a well-respected high school teacher for 16 years.
+Furthermore, she raised two children who are now successful young adults, living independently.
+I asked her to share with us the section of her book about how to encourage perseverance for kids and teenagers.
+I think this is so important to helping them accomplish goals in life.
 Without further ado, here is the excerpt.
 I hope you enjoy her tips for parenting teens.

 There’s no denying that technology has provided us with abundant opportunities for learning.
 Teachers have seen increased interest in every subject area thanks to interactive whiteboards, YouTube video tutorials, tablets, laptops, and even the ubiquitous cell phones.
 But as is the case with much of technology, it’s an advancement that sometimes does the opposite, moving us several steps back in other areas of intellect or socialization.

 For all of the benefits of technological development, it also comes with a curse.
 Teenagers have to wait for very little, and as a result may lack critical skills of patience and persistence.
 Instant information, clicks of buttons to change channels, iPods that go directly to their favorite music, multitasking at every bend—it’s enough to make you wonder what you can possibly do to reap the benefits of these advancements while minimizing the negative impacts on your children.